 If you are wealthy then you might want to consider buying a home in the lake front community of Charlotte, which borders on Lake Ontario.
 It is home to Charlotte Beach, which is still swimmable, and Pier 45 that boasts many fashionable shops, grocers and restaurants.

 A prime gay area in the city is the culturally and ethnically diverse 19th Ward that includes a posh new development full of shiny new condos called “Brooks Landing.”
-The homes here were built in the sixties and very upper class with leaded glass, hardwood floors, gardens, wide driveways and open porches.
+The homes here were built in the sixties and very upper class with leaded glass, hardwood floors, gardens, wide driveways made by asphalt paving arizona and open porches.

 A less expensive area of town is Corn Hill, which is considered to be one of the city’s best locations for artists and LGBT individuals to settle down.
 This is one of the nation’s best preserved Victorian neighborhoods.
 The community is tight and runs several art ad musical festivals in the area every year.